claytonflesher/advent_of_code_2025/README.md

 - Part 2 is an Integer Linear Programming problem: minimize Σxᵢ subject to Ax = b, x ≥ 0
 - Gauss-Jordan elimination reduces the system to RREF, identifying pivot and free variables
 - Branch-and-bound search explores free variable assignments with pruning
 - Parallel processing using `Task.async_stream` speeds up multi-machine solving
 - Rational arithmetic avoids floating-point precision issues

+### Day 11: Reactor

+**Problem**: Count paths through a directed graph of devices from server to reactor output.

+- **Part 1**: Count all paths from "you" to "out"
+- **Part 2**: Count paths from "svr" to "out" that visit both "dac" and "fft"

+**Key insights**:
+- Simple recursive path counting for Part 1
+- Memoization with `{node, remaining_required}` as cache key for Part 2
+- Required nodes are tracked as a MapSet, removed as they're visited
+- Without memoization, the exponential path count (358+ trillion) would be infeasible
+- Parallel processing using `Task.async_stream` speeds up multi-machine solving
+- Rational arithmetic avoids floating-point precision issues